ansible-collections/dellemc.enterprise_sonic/README.md

     sonic_sw2

-(c) 2020 Dell Inc. or its subsidiaries.
-All rights reserved.
+(c) 2020-2021 Dell Inc. or its subsidiaries.
+All Rights Reserved.